Henry Morris Naglee: Mexican-American War

 In May 1861 Naglee reentered the United States Army as lieutenant colonel of the 16th U.S. Infantry.
 As the regiment's recruitment took longer and longer Naglee's want for active service made him resign in January 1862.
-Naglee was made a brigadier general of Volunteers the next month and given command of a brigade in the IV Corps of the Army of the Potomac. on May 31 and June 1.
-The division, under command of Gen. Silas Casey, was made up of the greenest troops in the army.
-During the Peninsula Campaign he fought in the Battle of Fair Oaks on May 31.
+Naglee was made a brigadier general of Volunteers the next month and given command of a brigade in the IV Corps of the Army of the Potomac under command of general Silas Casey.

+During the Battle of Seven Pines, he commanded the First Brigade in the Second Division under brigadier general John J. Peck.
+During the Peninsula Campaign he fought in the Battle of Seven Pines on May 31.
 His brigade and the whole division distinguished themselves when they were attacked, but had to fall back in the end.
 Naglee himself had his horse killed under him and received four wounds from musket-balls.
 While both praise and blame were given to the division, and Naglee, he wrote a number of reports and letters, increasing his role in the battle, that sparked great criticism and animosity.
 Later that year he commanded a brigade and a division in North Carolina, participating in the relief of Washington.
 In 1863 he commanded the VII Corps and the District of Virginia.
 In 1864 he was mustered out of the army and returned to San Jose to resume banking and brandy making.
 He also actively campaigned in the election of General McClellan for the Democratic Party.

+Personal life

 In 1865 he married 24 years old Marie Antoinette Ringgold, the daughter of his friend George Hays Ringgold and descendant to President James Monroe.
 From this marriage were born two daughters, Marie, in 1866, and Antoinette, in 1869.
 Mrs. Naglee died in 1869 and Naglee never remarried.

-In California General Naglee was involved in two very public scandals.
+Naglee was involved in two public scandals.
 In 1865, Mary Schell, whom Naglee had met in 1858 and corresponded with while at war, published his love letters in a book entitled The Love Life of Brigadier General Henry M. Naglee, Consisting of a correspondence on Love, War and Politics, after he broke off their relationship.
 In 1877 his nanny Emily Hanks filed a lawsuit against Naglee, claiming he proposed marriage to her and then seduced her.
 This led to two trials and three years of headlines in the local newspapers.
 The court ruled in Hanks's favor in the first trial, but in Naglee's in the second.

+Death and legacy

-Henry Naglee died on illness in San Francisco on March 5, 1886, and is buried in Laurel Hill Cemetery in Philadelphia.
+Henry Naglee died of "neuralgia of the bowels" at the Occidental Hotel in San Francisco on March 5, 1886, and was interred in Laurel Hill Cemetery in Philadelphia.
 His estate was developed into the residential Naglee Park neighborhood in 1902 by his daughters.
-They erected a stone and brass memorial to Naglee in San Jose's St. James Park, and Naglee Avenue in San Jose was named after him.
+A memorial was erected in St. James Park in San Jose to honor Naglee.